Kingdom of Sussex: Early period ( – 600)

 Archaeology gives a different settlement picture to that indicated by the South Saxon foundation story.
-Germanic tribes probably first arrived in Sussex earlier in the 5th century than AD 477.
+Germanic tribes probably first arrived in Sussex earlier in the 5th century than 477.
 The archaeological evidence that we do have indicates the area of settlement by the location of cemeteries of the period.
 The origins of the settlers can be derived by comparing the design of grave goods and pottery with the designs of similar items in the German homelands.
 The principal area of settlement in the 5th century has been identified as between the lower Ouse and Cuckmere rivers in East Sussex, based on the number of Anglo-Saxon cemeteries there.
 However, there are two cemeteries in West Sussex at Highdown, near Worthing and Apple Down, 11 km (7 mi.) northwest of Chichester.
 The area between the Ouse and Cuckmere was believed to have been the location for the federate treaty settlement of Anglo-Saxon mercenaries.
 Whatever the original settlement pattern of the early Germanic settlers, their culture came to rapidly dominate the whole of Sussex.

 There is some evidence to support the treaty hypothesis, based on the grave finds of the period.
 For example, the excavation of one of the cemeteries, at Rookery Hill at Bishopstone, East Sussex, yielded late Roman or insular Roman metalwork including a Quoit Brooch Style buckle, which would indicate settlement here to the early 5th century.

 Subsequent excavations revealed a considerable area of Saxon buildings.
 Of the 22 buildings excavated, three were sunken huts, 17 are rectangular founded on individual post holes, one is represented by post holes between which are beam slots, and one by eight single large posts.

 Highdown is the only 5th-century Saxon cemetery found outside the Ouse/Cuckmere area, and is 2 km from a hoard of Roman gold and silver that was found in 1997.
-The Patching hoard, as it came to be known, contained a coin as recent as AD 470.
+The Patching hoard, as it came to be known, contained a coin as recent as 470.
 Thus, Highdown cemetery would have been in use by Saxons when the hoard was buried at Patching.
 The settlement that used Highdown as a burial ground in the 5th century has never been identified, but White speculates that there may have been some link between Patching and Highdown, and Welch has suggested that a Romano-British community was based there and that they controlled a group of Saxon mercenaries.